oslabs-beta/hollow/README.md

 * Table router

 ## How To Contribute
-If you come accross an issue you want to tackle or have a feature you think should be added, please feel free make a PR and someone from the core team will review it.
+If you come accross an issue you want to tackle or a feature you think should be added, please feel free make a PR and someone from the core team will review it.

 ## Contributors
 * [Matt Greenberg](https://github.com/mattagreenberg)